-This annual report consists of not only this management's discussion and analysis, but two other kinds of statements that present different views of the Organization's financial activities.
+This annual report consists of not only this management's discussion and analysis, but two other kinds of statements that present different views of KMPO's financial activities.

 - The statement of net position and statement of activities provide information on a government-wide basis.
-The statements present an aggregate view of the Organization's finances.
+The statements present an aggregate view of KMPO's finances.
 Government-wide statements contain useful long-term information, as well as information for the just-completed fiscal year. - The remaining statements are fund financial statements that focus on current financial resources.
-Since the Organization is a special Organization with only governmental funds, there are not significant differences between the fund financial statements and the statement of net position and statement of activities, other than the long-term information regarding compensated absences, which is not presented in the fund financial statements.
+Since KMPO is a special organization with only governmental funds, therefore there are not significant differences between the fund financial statements and the statement of net position and statement of activities, other than the long-term information regarding compensated absences, which is not presented in the fund financial statements.

-The notes to the financial statements provide further explanation of some of the information in the statements and provide additional disclosures so statement users have a complete picture of the Organization's financial activities and position.
+The notes to the financial statements provide further explanation of some of KMPO's information in the statements and provide additional disclosures so statement users have a complete picture of KMPO's financial activities and position.
 The notes provide additional information that is essential to fully understand the data provided in the government-wide financial statements.
 The notes to financial statements can be found beginning on page 14.

-Required supplementary information and other supplementary information further explains and supports the financial statements by including a comparison of the Organization's budget data for the year and more detail of the expenditures.
+Required supplementary information and other supplementary information further explains and supports the financial statements by including a comparison of KMPO's budget data for the year and more detail of the expenditures.